zulip/zulip/tools/oneclickapps/README.md

 - Delete the test droplet `oneclickapp-{release_version}-test` after you have completed testing by going to the [DigitalOcean Zulip team account](https://cloud.digitalocean.com/droplets?i=0242e0).
   If there are other existing test droplets with the same name format but with with older release versions feel free to delete them as well.
-These droplets are also tagged with `github-action` and`temporary` tags.
+These droplets are also tagged with the `github-action` and `temporary` tags.

 **Errors**